Cawein Gallery Hosts The Collective by Robyn Johnsen

 Kathrin Cawein Gallery of Art

-The Kathrin Cawein Gallery of Art is open Monday through Friday from 10 a.m. to 5 p.m. and is located at the entrance of Scott Hall on the Forest Grove Campus.
+The Kathrin Cawein Gallery of Art is open Monday through Friday from 10 a.m. to 5 p.m. and is located at the entrance of Pacific Hall on the Forest Grove Campus.
 The gallery is named in honor of the late Kathrin Cawein of New York, an accomplished printmaker and contributor to Pacific University who established an endowed scholarship for students of the arts at Pacific.

 For more information, please contact Tyler Brumfield, art & design professor and gallery curator, at firstname.lastname@example.org.